 Learn More

-Surrounding our planet are massive, invisible rings of charged particles, not in a hockey rink or an automobile, but in the vastness of space.
+Surrounding our planet are massive, invisible rings of charged particles, not in a hockey (Deals) rink or an automobile, but in the vastness of space.
 These are the Van Allen radiation belts, two main donut-shaped zones held in place by Earth's magnetic field.
 The inner belt, composed mainly of high-energy protons, extends from about 640 to 12,000 kilometers above the surface, while the outer belt, filled with energetic electrons, is even farther out.
 These belts are a critical component of Earth's magnetosphere, the region of space dominated by our planet's magnetic field.

 The Van Allen belts serve as a vital protective shield, safeguarding Earth from the constant stream of harmful solar radiation.
 They trap the most energetic particles from the solar wind and cosmic rays, preventing them from reaching our atmosphere and surface where they could damage biological life and technology.
 This trapping mechanism deflects the dangerous particles, essentially creating a barrier that protects our planet from the harsh space environment.
 Without these belts, Earth would be far more exposed to destructive solar storms.